How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 This post is designed to help guide you through 7 simple steps to become a freight broker.

-Before we go into the 7 steps to become a freight broker, let’s quickly define what is a freight broker and the difference between freight brokers and freight broker agents.
+Before we go into the 7 steps to become a broker, let’s quickly define what is a freight broker and the difference between freight brokers and freight agents.

 What is a freight broker?